 Calculation of LTV

 Discover how Fincome calculates LTV (customer lifetime value).
-Use this indicator to estimate the average financial value generated by a customer over their relationship with your company.
+Use this indicator to estimate the average financial value generated by a customer over the course of their relationship with your company.

 1. What is LTV?